thestippe/thestippe.github.io/_drafts/statistics/model_averaging.md

 categories: /statistics/
 subcategory: "Bayesian workflow"
 tags: /model_comparison/
-date: "2024-01-23"
+date: "2024-01-25"
 section: 3
 # image: "/docs/assets/images/perception/eye.jpg"
 description: "How to choose between models"
 ---

-Most of the times, you won't deal with a single model for one dataset, but you will try many models at the same time.
+In the majority of cases, you won't deal with a single model for one dataset, but you will try many models at the same time.